I have a confession to make.

 Last preface: I haven’t tried every single one of these!
 My wife and I meal prep so we usually only cook 1-2 meals a week for dinner.
 Over time I’ll continue to add to this list.
 And I’m not a vegetarian so those will never be “tried and true”… One of you will have to tell me how they are!

-46 Easy Meal Prep Recipes That Will Save You Money
+46 Easy and Cheap Meal Prep Recipes That Will Save You Money

 The past 6 months I’ve been on a huge kick for African and other ethnic foods.
 If you want to branch out and expand your tastes, try this dish!
 If you’ve never used allspice and cumin on chicken, then you are totally missing out!
 This dish is super easy to put together and can be a great high-protein meal prep to get you through your week.